shivamjadon/prateekpunetha.dev/_posts/2019-8-24-material-ocean.md

 ---
 layout: post
 title: Material Ocean
-description: Oh Yeah!
-Oh Yeah!
+description: I have mastered the moves
-image: /assets/images/ocean.png
+image: /assets/images/newocean.png
 ---

 Nowdays I am using Material Ocean theme like literally everywhere for every apps and I have became a huge fan of material ocean theme
-Here aere some pictures and info about it.
+Here are some pictures and info about it.

 ###### Homescreen: